Believe it or not, fish oil has a powerful effect on the hormones in your body that directly regulate how you store and burn fat.

 And that’s where fish oil comes in.

-This drop in insulin from taking fish oil can open up more energy for skeletal muscle which indirectly results in weight loss through increased muscle mass and an increased metabolism.
+This drop in insulin from taking fish oil can open up more energy for skeletal muscle which indirectly results in weight loss through increased muscle mass and increased metabolism.

 Glucagon tells your liver to pump out blood sugar and is also secreted from your pancreas much like insulin.